B00H/GettingCleaningData/README.md

 | 5                       | standing               |
 | 6                       | laying                 |

-The numeric activity column is deleted.
-(Note: For easier calling of variables, allact was attached prior to recoding and detached after it.)
+The numeric activity column is then deleted.

+(Note: For easier calling of variables, allact is attached prior to and detached after recoding.)

 * STEP 6